Nash 600

-The Nash 600 is an automobile manufactured by the Nash-Kelvinator Corporation of Kenosha, Wisconsin, for the 1941 through 1949 model years, after which the car was renamed the Nash Statesman.
+The Nash 600 is an automobile manufactured by the Nash-Kelvinator Corporation of Kenosha, Wisconsin, from 1941 through 1949 model years.
+It was the replacement for Nash's LaFayette models.
+The 600 was positioned in the low-priced market segment.
+The line was renamed for the 1950 model year as Nash Statesman.

-The Nash 600 was the first mass-produced unibody-constructed car in the United States and the era's most advanced domestic car design and construction.
+The Nash 600 was the first mass-produced unibody-constructed car in the United States.
 The "600" name comes from the car's advertised ability to go 600 mi on one tank of gasoline.

-The Nash 600 was positioned in the low-priced market segment.
-It was effectively the replacement for Nash's LaFayette line, which was discontinued after 1940.